Cray-HPE/prodmgr/README.md

 # prodmgr

 `prodmgr` is the CLI for Shasta activation or deletion of versions of products.
-It works by running product-specific install utility container images to activate products and a generic deletion container to delete them.
+It works by running a generic deletion container to delete product components.
+When asked to activate a component, prodmgr will fall back to using a product-specific install utility container.
+This fall-back approach is to support backwards compatibility during a period of deprecation of the 'activate' command.

 ## Assumptions made by prodmgr

 A generic image already exists for deleting products with `prodmgr`.
+Products, therefore, do not need to do anything or provide any image to be able to delete their components.

 However, for a product to be activated with `prodmgr`, an install utility image must exist for that product, specifically for the version of the product being operated on.
+The ability to activate a product is supported for backwards compability and has been deprecated going forward, meaning at some point it will be removed.

 This section documents the assumptions that `prodmgr` makes about that image.

 ### Install Utility Image

+NOTE: activating a product has been deprecated, and products should not rely on this.
+This is only being supported for legacy products that already provided an image explicitly for this purpose.
+Products do not need to create this image if all they want to do is delete their components.
+A generic image is provided for that.

 The install utility image: